To view the SEND Policy click here

 - Specialist nurses and agencies are able to provide advice and strategies for teaching students with SEND and medical conditions.

-- Other eternal agencies we work with are, ELCAS, Early Break, Young Peoples Services, Children’s Social Care, Counselling services (Freeflow) Young Carers (Banardos) Police early intervention, Brook Advisory and Pendleside Hospice (bereavement counselling).
+- Other eternal agencies we work with are: ELCAS, Addaction, Young Peoples Services, Children’s Social Care, Counselling services (Freeflow) Young Carers (Banardos) Police early intervention, Brook Advisory and Pendleside Hospice (bereavement counselling).

-- Where it is necessary, the college works closely with The Alternative School TAS, Coal Clough Academy, Burnley College and other local businesses to help support identified students.
+- Where it is necessary, the college works closely with The Alternative School, The Heights, Coal Clough Academy, Burnley College and other local businesses to help support identified students.